By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Leesa Original

-Feel and Sleeping Experience
+Feel and sleeping experience

-These two mattresses feel fundamentally different when you lie down on them.
+These two mattresses feel fundamentally different.

-The Leesa Original offers a more enveloping feel.
-You sink in gently, the foam conforms around you, and the coils provide just enough lift to prevent that stuck sensation common with all-foam beds.
-It is a softer, more cradling experience overall.
-Sleepers who have tried memory foam and liked the contouring but wanted a bit more responsiveness tend to find the Leesa Original a reasonable middle ground.
+The Leesa Original offers a more enveloping experience.
+You sink in gently, the foam conforms around you, and the coils provide just enough lift to prevent the stuck sensation common with all-foam beds.
+Sleepers who liked contouring memory foam but wanted a bit more responsiveness tend to find the Leesa a reasonable middle ground.
+The catch is that a single firmness option is a gamble with specific needs: side sleepers with wide hips may want something softer; stomach sleepers will almost certainly want something firmer.

-Pressure Relief
+Pressure relief

-Motion Isolation
+Motion isolation

 For motion isolation, the Leesa Original leads by a meaningful margin for light sleepers sharing a bed.